aklivity/zilla-plus-aws-templates/amazon-msk/cdk/secure-private-access/README.md

 ### Test the Kafka Client

-This verifies connectivity to your MSK Serverless cluster via Zilla Plus from a different VPC.
+This verifies custom domain connectivity to your MSK Serverless cluster via Zilla Plus, from a different VPC.

 We can now verify that the Kafka client can successfully communicate with your MSK Serverless cluster from an EC2 instance running in a different VPC to create a topic, then produce and subscribe to the same topic.